-The music department offers a two-year college experience for music majors as well as a variety of courses for the non-major music student.

-Since programs differ at each college, students should consult program outlines published by the college or university to which they intend to transfer.
+The music department offers a two-year college experience for music majors as well as a variety of courses university to which they intend to transfer.
 The following recommended courses prepare students for most baccalaureate institutions.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.